greg-raven/Impeachment-Chronicles/_posts/2016-07-19-trump-is-a-douche.md

 ---
-title: 'Texts: How was Trump, other than a douche?'
+title: "Texts: How was Trump, other than a douche?"
 layout: post
 author:
 - Lisa Page